SELECTED PUBLICATIONS

 Undergraduate Research Assistant

 Mason began work in the Talbot lab in Spring of 2022 as a Freshman, and immediately since started digging in to the muscle physiology project with Tayo.
-He is currently spearheading new CRISPR mutagenesis and mutant recovery projects in the lab.
+He is currently spearheading CRISPR mutagenesis and mutant recovery projects in the lab.
+In Summer 2024 he worked in the lab to recover and sequence new mutants that he will study for his Honors thesis in the current academic year.

 Troy Hupper